NikolaGanchev/EGN.ts/README.md

-# egn-validator
+# EGN

-A TypeScript validator for the Bulgarian Identification Number (ЕГН).
+A TypeScript library for working with the Bulgarian Identification Number (ЕГН).